-The 27th Annual Sadie Gwin Blackburn Environmental Seminar will take place on Thursday, January 12, 2017 at 10:00 AM.
-In the Brown Auditorium of the Museum of Fine Arts, Houston.
+The 27th Annual Sadie Gwin Blackburn Environmental Seminar was held on Thursday, January 12, 2017 at 10:00 AM. in the Brown Auditorium of the Museum of Fine Arts, Houston.
+1001 Bissonnet Street.

-Our Speaker will be Charles A. Birnbaum, FASLA, FAAR.
+Our Speaker this year was Charles A. Birnbaum, FASLA, FAAR.

 Charles is a great speaker and the CEO and founder of The Cultural Landscape Foundation (TCLF), in Washington, D.C.

-Come and learn what Cultural Landscapes are and what they mean to our great city!
-Mr. Birnbaum will share with us the rich Cultural Landscapes that make Houston special.
-We will learn how far we, as a community, have come, where we are now, and what's on the horizon as we both create and preserve our unique identity through our truly special and unique landscapes.
+We learned what Cultural Landscapes are and what they mean to our great city!
+Mr. Birnbaum shared with us the rich Cultural Landscapes that make Houston special.
+We learned how far we, as a community, have come, where we are now, and what's on the horizon as we both create and preserve our unique identity through our truly special and unique landscapes.

 About Sadie Gwin Blackburn

 Sadie Gwin Blackburn is a native Texan and has resided in Houston since 1939.
 She attended Sweet Briar College and the University of Texas and she received a bachelor’s degree in English and a master’s degree in History from Rice University.